qmk/qmk_firmware/docs/README.md

     make planck/rev4:default

 This would build the `rev4` revision of the `planck` with the `default` keymap.
-Not all keyboards have revisions (also called subprojects), in which case, it can be omitted:
+Not all keyboards have revisions (also called subprojects or folders), in which case, it can be omitted:

     make preonic:default